Great horned owl: Other prey

 The great horned owl rarely misses an opportunity to hunt reptiles and amphibians.
 However, lizards are largely unavailable as prey due to their typically diurnal periods of activity.
 However, some snakes are partially or largely nocturnal, and more than a dozen species are hunted in North America.
 Snakes hunted range from small, innocuous garter snakes (Thamnophis ssp.) and night snakes (Hypsiglena torquata) to venomous species like cottonmouths (Agkistrodon piscivorus) and prairie rattlesnakes (Crotalus virdis) and formidable, large species like common king snakes (Lampropeltis getula) and black rat snakes (Pantherophis obsoletus), which in mature specimens can rival the owl in mass and sheer predatory power.
 The capture of the hatchlings of very large reptiles such as loggerhead turtles (Caretta caretta) and American alligators (Alligator mississippiensis) by great horned owls has been reported, in both cases likely when the baby reptiles are attempting to make their way to the security of water.
 On rare occasion, salamanders, frogs and toads are reported as prey.
 On rare occasions, fish are taken including goldfish (Carassius auratus), bluegill (Lepomis macrochirus), bullheads (Ameiurus ssp.), other catfish, suckers, sunfish, eels and dace and chub.

 Many types of invertebrates are recorded as prey.
-These include mainly insects, but also crayfish, crabs, spiders, scorpions and worms.
+These include mainly insects, but also crayfish, crabs, centipedes, spiders, scorpions and worms.
 The occasionally invertebrate prey taken largely consists of common, large insects such as various beetles, crickets, grasshoppers, water bugs and katydids, some of which the great horned owl has even reportedly caught via "hawking", i.e. swooping at on the wing.
 In some cases, the content of insects in great horned owl pellets may actually be due to the owls eating other birds which have freshly eaten insects in their own stomachs.
 It is commonly believed that routine insectivory in great horned owls is mainly restricted to inexperienced young owls too unskilled to graduate to larger prey yet.
 It is clearly inefficient for owls of this size to attempt to raise young on a diet of foods as small as insects.
 Although rare, carrion-feeding has been recorded in great horned owls, especially ones wintering in Canada and other northern areas during harsh weather.
 Road kills are sometimes opportunistically eaten.
 A case of an owl scavenging a white-tailed deer (Odocoileus virginianus) carcass, ultimately tearing off the deer's leg, was captured on a motion capture video camera set out to film wildlife.